victor-yacovlev/fpmi-caos/en-mipt/README.md

 # Operating Systems Course for Foreigners Program

+**Important!** The Fall Midterm exam will take place:
+* Dec, 19 (Thursday) - Early Exam at Timka Building in Moscow
+* Dec, 25 (Wednesday) - The Main Exam at Dolgoprudny MIPT campus

+The exam program is [available here](Exam-Fall.md).

+---
 Our primary operating system is the Linux.
 You can use [this VirtualBox image](https://drive.google.com/file/d/19pvmNOhqSQG_ZGx6kZ2hbhcuVefShDmI/view?usp=sharing).